cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/deployment-new-outlook.md

 **Known issues with new Outlook:**

 Microsoft recommends installing new Outlook and classic Outlook side-by-side for organizations with configurations using known features such as full .pst support in Outlook and integrated email features such as **Mail merge** in Word, **People picker**, **@ Mentions**, **People cards** in Office apps and **Share To in Windows**.
-Until the features are fully available in new Outlook, running the apps side-by-side ensures that those features still relying on classic Outlook libraries will continue to work seamlessly in other Office apps.
+Until the features are fully available in new Outlook, running the apps side-by-side ensures that those features still relying on classic Outlook libraries continue to work seamlessly in other Office apps.

 Learn more about .pst feature progress in new Outlook.
 See [Work offline in Outlook](https://support.microsoft.com/office/2460e4a8-16c7-47fc-b204-b1549275aac9).